ResultadosDigitais/matrix/README.md

 		   }
 		 ]

-Other option is to have a remote rooms config file.
-You can to configure a `ROOMS_SOURCE=REMOTE` and config `ROOMS_DATA` like the example:
+Another option is to have a remote rooms config file (this file needs to be accessible via http/s).
+You can configure a `ROOMS_SOURCE=REMOTE` and config `ROOMS_DATA` like the example:

 		ROOMS_DATA=https://myfilelocation.io/myrooms_data.json